 Pros & Cons of PVC Dust Collection Pipes

 Using PVC dust collection pipes offers gains and losses to your woodworking, but how safe and effective a PVC pipeline system could be?
-We have listed the setbacks and benefits of a PVC dust collection pipeline system:
+I have listed the setbacks and benefits of a PVC dust collection pipeline system:

 Metal Dust Collection Pipes